Despite being exposed, fake news thrives on social media ahead of India polls

 Messages and e-mails to Dandiya, an avid Facebook user who last appeared in a live video on March 23, went unanswered.
 The home ministry, the BJP president and party’s information-technology chief did not respond to requests for comment.

-The videos underline how social media companies are struggling with fake news in India despite saying they’ve taken steps to tackle the menace ahead of India’s general election, which starts on April 11.
+The videos underline how social media companies are struggling with fake news in India despite saying they’ve taken steps to tackle the menace ahead of the general election, which starts on April 11.

 With 900 million people eligible to vote and an estimated half-a-billion with access to the internet, fake news can have an enormous impact on the election.
 Dandiya’s video, for example, could have seriously damaged Prime Minister Narendra Modi and the BJP if enough people thought it was true.